Murder, Manslaughter & Homicide Lawyer in Westchester County, NY & the Surrounding Areas

 The best way to get a strategic, effective defense against violent crime charges in Westchester County, NY, is with Westchester Criminal Defense Lawyer Michael J. Borrelli.
 As a former prosecutor with more than 25 years of experience in criminal law, Attorney Michael J. Borrelli has the expertise, skills, and resources to build strong defense cases for an array of violent crime charges.

 Explore the following to discover more about violent crime charges, penalties, and cases in Westchester County.
-Whenever you are ready for essential advice about potential or existing violent crime charges, don’t hesitate to contact the Law Offices of Michael J. Borrelli for a free, confidential consultation.
+Whenever you are ready for essential advice about potential or existing violent crime charges, don’t hesitate to contact the Law Offices of Michael J. Borrelli P.L.L.C. for a free, confidential consultation.

 Armed Robbery